What is Caffeine Anhydrous?

 - Caffeine can have positive effects on various eye related ailments including reducing the likelihood of developing cataracts in later life .

 Most people who use anhydrous caffeine as a supplement use it for its stimulating effects.
 It aids in information uptake and retention, improves memory recollection, boosts focus and concentration, and improves mood.
+Supplement stacks which include caffeine anhydrous can be found at online stores like this one.
 All of these make it an appealing nootropic in its own right, but it is important not to forget the host of auxiliary benefits above that come along with it.

 As is the case with any new supplement, anyone considering taking anhydrous caffeine as part of their daily routine should consider a medical professional before doing so.
 This is to ensure that the correct dose is given and to ensure that it is not going to negatively interact with any other medication that the consumer may be taking at the time.